-As a supplement to the notes and lessons on this website, I have created table mats (basically a handy on-the-table reference chart for bridge) which can be helpful for some quick learning.
+As a supplement to the notes and lessons on this website, I have created table mats (basically, a handy, on-the-table reference chart for bridge) which can be helpful for some quick learning.
 Here are some situations where these table mats are recommended:

-1) A brand new player is eager to start playing bridge with very few or no lessons.
+1) A new player is eager to start playing bridge with very few or no lessons.
 The bridge mats are used as a reference when needed.

 3) You have visitors for a few days and they’d like to play bridge, but you want to play cards as much as possible and not get bogged down with a lot of instruction.

 4) You wish to introduce a group of people to the game of bridge, just to see if they might like it and might want to continue with more lessons afterwards.

 Note: All the lessons and quizzes on my website are free, but I do charge for a few supplemental items.
 The placemats are $10.00 if you wish to purchase them.
 (See info below.)

 These placemats are meant to supplement the lessons, but are not a replacement for the lessons.
 They are especially helpful at the start while beginners need to develop confidence and skill in bidding.
 If a player is “stuck” and cannot decide what to bid, they can quickly look it up or an experienced player can quickly point it out, so the game progresses at a reasonable speed for everyone.
 It can take some of the fear out of making a wrong bid.
 The placemats should not be used for too long, as players need to move on and rely on their own skill and judgement!